umangshrestha/zellfresh/README.md

 ---

-## Running Appsync locally using Localstack
+## Running AWS setup locally using Localstack

 - Download localstack wrapper for